aarnphm/morph/docs/content/SRS/SRS.md

 >
 > Throughput should be approximate 300 tokens/sec for a batch size of 4

-Rationale: `tinymorph` inference server should be able to handle incoming requests in batches, ideally handling a decent amount of throughput.
+Rationale: `morph` inference server should be able to handle incoming requests in batches, ideally handling a decent amount of throughput.
 Note that we will have to sacrifice some throughput for higher TTFT.

 ### Safety-Critical Requirements